stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 ### hidden

-If you want to show the check box:
+If you want to show the component:

 * Do not specify the 'hidden' attribute in the html tag

 * Use element.setAttribute('hidden', null))

-If you want to hide the check box:
+If you want to hide the component:

 * Specify the 'hidden' attribute in the html tag, e.g. hidden = ''

 * Use element.setAttribute('hidden','') or set it to any other value not equal to null.

+### width

-* **width**: The total css width of the check box, e.g. '500px'
+The total css width of the component, e.g. '500px'

-* **label**: The label text that is shown before the check box.
+### label

+The label text.